SUSE/rmt/MANUAL.md

     Acceptable values: Integer greater than or equal to 1.

-**Container registry settings**

-The `registry` setting lets you adjust behavior of the container registry integration.

-  * `token_expiration` setting:
-    Specifies the timeout, from issuance, of the authentication/authorization token used by container clients (e.g. podman, docker).
-    Default value is 8 hours.
-    Acceptable values: Integer greater than 1, in seconds.

 **Settings for accessing SUSE repositories**

 The `scc` section contains your organization credentials for mirroring SUSE repositories from SUSE Customer Center.